vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/12_Wind_Energy.md

 windmill delivering if its efficiency is about 50%?
 12 Wind Energy
 195
-This is called the scale height of the at- mosphere, ho, which you may wish to com- pare to the tallest mountains on Earth or the height at which airplanes fly.
-The actual density of the atmosphere decreases expo- nentially as a function of height, with ho being the characteristic scale.
+This is called the scale height of the atmosphere, ho, which you may wish to compare to the tallest mountains on Earth or the height at which airplanes fly.
+The actual density of the atmosphere decreases exponentially as a function of height, with ho being the characteristic scale.
 38: Make up your own velocity or solve in symbols/variables: same either way.
 39: This relates to wind speed just behind a wind turbine
 40: